qubasehq/LLMBuilder/README.md

 Created By Qubase

-A production-ready implementation for training and fine-tuning Large Language Models from scratch.
-This project provides a complete pipeline for data preprocessing, tokenizer training, model training, and evaluation, with optimizations for both CPU and GPU environments.
+A comprehensive, production-ready implementation for training and fine-tuning Large Language Models from scratch.
+This project provides an advanced pipeline with enhanced document ingestion, intelligent deduplication, model training, automated GGUF conversion, and comprehensive testing - all optimized for both CPU and GPU environments.

 ## Table of Contents